alphagov/govwifi-tech-docs/source/documentation/manage.md

 ## View and update your site configuration

-You can view and update your GovWifi configuration in the [GovWifi admin platform](https://admin.wifi.service.gov.uk/)
+You can view and update your GovWifi configuration in your [GovWifi admin account](https://admin.wifi.service.gov.uk/)

 ## Managing acceptable usage